biopragmatics/oquat/docs/unknowns/source/uberon.md

 | OldNeuroNames:2049637081  |        1 | [UBERON:0013545](http://purl.obolibrary.org/obo/UBERON_0013545) |
 | OldNeuroNames:2276        |        1 | [UBERON:0014284](http://purl.obolibrary.org/obo/UBERON_0014284) |

-## `PATOC` (1)
+## `PATOC`

+There are 1 usages of `PATOC` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PATOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PATOC).

 | curie     |   usages | nodes                                                           |
 |-----------|----------|-----------------------------------------------------------------|
 | PATOC:MAH |        1 | [UBERON:0005160](http://purl.obolibrary.org/obo/UBERON_0005160) |

-## `PHENOSCAPE` (5)
+## `PHENOSCAPE`

+There are 5 usages of `PHENOSCAPE` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PHENOSCAPE)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PHENOSCAPE).

 | curie         |   usages | nodes                                                                                                                                                                                                                                                                                                                                    |
 |---------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|